-Any electronic loss prevention device - whether alarm console, sensor, pedestal stand, grippers, tethering or charging cable - should not overshadow the product itself or be cumbersome or difficult to maintain by employees.
-To meet this need, innovators in the industry offer a variety of loss-prevention devices that secure electronic products without the mess and clutter.
+Any electronic loss prevention device - whether alarm console, sensor, pedestal stand, grippers, tethering or charging cable - should not overshadow the product itself or be cumbersome or hard to maintain by employees.
+To meet this need, loss prevention (LP) product companies offer a variety of LP devices that secure electronic products without the mess and

-A growing number of retailers, for instance, are turning to electronic merchandise display security systems like the Vantage II by Se-Kure Controls, a Franklin Park, Ill.-based manufacturer of retail product security devices.
-While most systems require separate wires for security and charging the electronic device it protects, this system utilizes a single wire to provide both security and power.
+Retailers, for instance, are turning to electronic merchandise display security systems like the Vantage II by Se-Kure Controls, a Franklin Park, Illinois-based manufacturer of retail product security devices.
+While most systems require separate wires for security and charging the electronic device it protects, this system uses a single wire to provide both security and power

-"One of the things that drew us to our display security system is how nice, clean and modern it looked to have the one cord," said Kevin Lasky, project manager for Arch Telecom, a wireless retailer with 140 locations in 13 states.
+"One of the things that drew us to our display security system is how nice, clean and modern it looked to have the one cord," says Kevin Lasky, project manager for Arch Telecom, a wireless retailer with 140 locations in 13 states.
 "There is no separate cable running up the side of the pedestal or coming out of the display to charge the phone.
-That was important to us."
-The system also offers an option for dual sensors to prevent theft of the device, as well as detachable accessories of value such as lithium batteries or a removable camera lens for digital cameras.
+That was important to

+The system also offers an option for dual sensors to prevent theft of the device, as well as detachable accessories of value such as lithium batteries or a removable camera lens for digital cameras